vrk-kpa/suomifi-ui-components/README.md

 ### 🌊 Component variants

 Components have variant-property for different versions of the current component.
-Some components might also have static variants e.g. `Component.variant`, but using these is discouraged as they are being removed in future releases.

 ```jsx
 import { Button } from 'suomifi-ui-components';